jdrumgoole/atlascli/README.md

-# MongoDB Atlas - A Python API for MongoDB Atlas
+# Atlascli - A Python API for MongoDB Atlas

 The MongoDB database as a service offering [Atlas](https://www.mongodb.com/cloud/atlas) provides a complete and well documented [REST API](https://docs.atlas.mongodb.com/api/).